 Nafplion, Peloponnese, Grece

-The field school is a collaborative effort between the Heritage Management Organization and its partners: the Center for Advanced Spatial Technologies at the University of Arkansas, Faveteville (CAST), and Leica Geomatics.
-The Heritage Management Organization has been asked by the municipality of Nafplion, the first capital of modern Greece, to document its historic city center and its most significant historical structures.
-Using professional-grade laser scanners, the objective of this project is to record the structural data of these buildings, properly orient them to one another in virtual space, and georeference the data collected to ultimately create a computer generated representation of historic Nafplion.
-This representation will be used as an essential tool in heritage management for any restoration, documentation or visualisation projects.
+The Heritage Management Organization (HERITΛGE) has been asked by the municipality of Nafplion, the first capital of modern Greece, to document its most historically significant structures and city center.
+Using professional-grade laser scanners, the objective of this project is to record the structural data of these buildings, properly orient them to one another in virtual space, and georeference the data we collect to ultimately create a computer-generated representation of historic Nafplion.
+This representation will be used as essential tools in heritage management for any restoration, documentation or visualization project.

 Field School Objectives

 This field school will introduce students to a broad range of 3D recording and mapping techniques, as well as methodologies to use and analyze spatial data.
 Students will be provided with hands-on instruction in these methods in the context historical structure at the city of Nafplion.
 Students will record the site’s extensive architectural remains using terrestrial laser scanning and image-based 3D modelling, and process the acquired data in appropriate software.
 GIS will be used to publish the data in cartographic deliverables, and to use spatial data in for data management and analysis.
 Students should be able to work in the digitization of any site following this work.